 The pattern of relationships merits additional analysis beyond the use of a dummy variable for the presence of a monitor.
-As public management literature has widely illustrated that management matters, successful changes in failing organizations may be contingent on the quality of the monitor.
-Some monitors may be better managers than others through tangible means such as frequency of meetings, background experience, and networking and quality measures.
+As public management literature has widely illustrated that management matters, successfulchanges in failing organizations may be contingent on the quality of the monitor.
+Under the PBMAS infrastructure, some monitors may be better managers than others through tangible means such as frequency of meetings, background experience, and networking and quality measures.
 Non-tangible differences may also include the ability to correctly assess problems and make sound decisions as well as the ability to communicate well during a time of crisis (Meier and O'Toole 2007).
-Using data for the 2007-2011, monitor names were tracked, and background information on each was coded to test whether the type of monitor matters in revitalizing a district.
+Using data for 2007-2011, monitor names were tracked, and human capital information on each was coded to test whether the type of monitor matters in revitalizing a district.
 Dummy variables were coded for whether the monitor was affiliated with a private consulting firm or a university as well as if the monitor has previously held a position of principal or superintendent.
-Additionally, a dummy variable was included for educational attainment (doctorate) and gender (male, female).
+Quality of monitoring should increase with greater experience (Meier and O'Toole 2002), but few have tested whether differences in experience types substantially affect district outcomes.
+Additionally, dummy variableswere included for educational attainment and gender.9Most former principals and superintendents have a master's degree, so analysis focuses on the attainment of a doctorate, which may act as a signal for better quality.
+Controlling for gender is relevant, as this may be related to different effects on organizational outcomes (Jacobson et al. 2010).